entrepeneur4lyf/kwaak/README.md

 #### Backoff Configuration

 Kwaak uses the exponential backoff strategy to handle retries.
-Currently, only OpenAI and OpenRouter calls will make use of the backoff parameters.
+Currently, only OpenAI, OpenRouter, and Anthropic calls will make use of the backoff parameters.
 You can configure the backoff settings in the `kwaak.toml` file under a `[backoff]` section.
-These settings are optional, and default to the following values:
+These settings are optional, and default to the following
+values:

 - `initial_interval_sec`: Defaults to 15 seconds.
 This sets the initial waiting time between retries.
 - `multiplier`: Defaults to 2.0.
 This factor multiplies the interval on each retry attempt.